PTSD and Natural Disasters

-SAMSA’s publication, Tips for Disasters, is designed to help individuals cope with grief after a natural disaster or another traumatic event.
+SAMSA’s publication,, is designed to help individuals cope with grief after a natural disaster or another traumatic event.
 It provides information on PTSD, complicated grief and feelings of “survivor’s guilt.”

 The National Center for PTSD has information on PTSD, conducts research on the disorder and gives strategies for self-help and treatment.
 They also have a clinical trials database that can help you find medical help for PTSD.

 The Trauma Center at Justice Resource Institute has a collection of resources for children and families impacted by traumatic events.
 They also include links to outside resources, such as non-profit trauma organizations and foundations that provide help for PTSD sufferers.

 The Life Events Checklist gives an idea of how many traumatic events you may have lived through as a child.
 Similarly, the PCL-C is a questionnaire designed for use in primary care that can help you assess if you are suffering from PTSD.